Pointers on Practicing Pranayama Breathing, Plus Its Many Benefits

-Take a deep breath and calm down isn’t just good advice for wound-up kids.
+Taking a deep breath to calm down isn’t just good advice for wound-up kids.
 Conscious breathing — whether it’s done simply or by following the breathing techniques of pranayama — can bring a feeling of ease to anyone who is having a stressful day.

 What Are the Benefits of Pranayama?

-These breathing techniques may have a profound effect on your emotions.
+Not only does pranayama help you connect to your asana yoga practice, this breathing technique may also have a profound effect on your emotions.
 Don’t believe us?
-Try this: The next time you are stressed, take five deep breaths and observe the shift in your emotions.
+Try this: The next time you are stressed, take five deep, concentrated breaths and observe the shift in your emotions.
 Feeling a bit calmer?
 We thought so.

 The effects may be more than just mental or emotional — there may be physical benefits, as well.
 Studies show that pranayama helps reduce key indicators of stress in the body and one study found that “even a single session of mental relaxation or slow breathing can result in a temporary fall in blood pressure.”